Frequently Asked Questions

 A. The Grounding Mats should last many years provided they are not cleaned with anything abrasive or with strong chemicals.
 If cleaning is needed, wipe with a soft cloth and mild soapy water.
 As they get older, we would recommend to test occasionally with a conductivity tester.
 As well as checking the conductive surface of the mat, testing also verifies that no internal damage has occurred to the connection wire.

 Q. How long do the grounding bands last?

 A. If in daily use, we recommend replacing grounding bands yearly to ensure optimal conductive function.

 Q. How long do the grounding sheets last?

 A. The conductive life of the sheets will vary depending on factors such as skin type, skin products used, washing detergent, washing method, etc.

-Typically the sheets have a conductive life of around 3 years.
+Typically the sheets have a conductive life of around 2 to 3 years.

 This is due to a natural oxidation process that occurs on the silver thread, in response to the factors listed above.
 Inappropriate washing, etc. may shorten the conductive life.